noura2tarek/Counter_App/README.md

 So, we have separated the presentation layer from the business logic layer.

 The structure of the app is:
-counter folder in lib: contains counter cubit and view folder. view folder: contains counter_view, counter_screen and widgets folder. widgets folder: contains my floating action button.
+counter folder in lib: contains counter cubit and view folder.
+view folder: contains counter_view, counter_screen and widgets folder.
+widgets folder: contains my floating action button.

 I build the body using bloc consumer which listens to the counter value if reaches 10 or -10 and then a message is shown and rebuild the text widget in body according to the state using builder parameter.
 **
-And another body in the same scaffold /in comment section / which uses bloc listener which listens to the counter value if reaches a negative value and bloc builder to update the text widget in body. (to acheive 5,6 points in requirements) **
+And another body in the same scaffold /in comment section / which uses bloc listener which listens to the counter value if reaches a negative value and bloc builder to update the text widget in body. (to acheive 5,6 points in requirements).
+**

 ## Dependencies